Dilant/B2METutorial/src/en/beta-status.md

 ### `0.6.8` @ 2021/9/10

 - First beta version
-- Include an easy map created by z2414
+- Include an easy map by z2414